law911012eqw/Calculator_JS/README.md

 # Calculator_JS -- What to expect?
-The title itself is self-explanatory, it is a project that synthesized the functionality of the combined js functions, featuring styles and the structured html to design a calculator in a website.
+This is a project presented by theodinproject.com.
+It requires the synthesization of combined js functionalities, visual styles (css) and the structured html to design a on-screen calculator in a website.

-### The implementation of the custom evaluate function
+This calculator supports the following operators and functionalities:

+#### Operators
+* Addition, Multiplication,Division and Substraction(/*+-)

+#### Functionalities
+* AC- Clearing all variables,inputs and switching to defaults
+* C - backspace
+* ! - factorial
+* (+-) - switching to a positive/negative number
+* (.) - decimal point
+* (a+(b*c)) - enable/disable operator precedence